hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 ---

-A `gateway_ip_configuration` block supports the following:
+A `gateway_ip_configuration` block exports the following:

 * `id` - The ID of the Gateway IP Configuration.

 * `name` - The Name of this Gateway IP Configuration.

-* `subnet_id` - The ID of the Subnet which the Application Gateway should be connected to.
+* `subnet_id` - The ID of the Subnet which the Application Gateway is connected to.

 ---

-A `http_listener` block supports the following:
+A `http_listener` block exports the following:

 * `id` - The ID of the HTTP Listener.